jun-low/toy_robot/README.md

 # Toy Robot Simulator

 The Toy Robot exercise was originally developed by Jon Eaves.
-He explains why he did it in [here](https://joneaves.wordpress.com/2014/07/21/toy-robot-coding-test/).
+He explains the reasons on [this] blog post. (https://joneaves.wordpress.com/2014/07/21/toy-robot-coding-test/).
 This exercise is intended to practice about Test Driven Development (TDD).

 ## Getting Started
-A simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+A simulation of a toy robot moving on a table, of dimensions 5 units x 5 units.
 See [Specification](https://github.com/jun-low/toy_robot/blob/master/README.md#specification) below for details.

 ### Prerequisites